Government of the 11th Dáil

-3rd Government of Ireland

 Nomination of Taoiseach

-The members of the 11th Dáil first met on 1 July 1943.
+The 11th Dáil first met on 1 July 1943.
 In the debate on the nomination of Taoiseach, Fianna Fáil leader and outgoing Taoiseach Éamon de Valera and Fine Gael leader and former President of the Executive Council W. T. Cosgrave were both proposed.
 The nomination of de Valera was approved by 67 to 37.
 De Valera was then appointed as Taoiseach by President Douglas Hyde.

-Members of the Government
+Members of the government

 After his appointment as Taoiseach by the president, Éamon de Valera proposed the members of the government and they were approved by the Dáil on 2 July 1943.
 They were then appointed by the president.

 Parliamentary Secretaries

-On 2 July, the Government appointed Parliamentary Secretaries on the nomination of the Taoiseach.
+On 2 July, the government appointed parliamentary secretaries on the nomination of the Taoiseach.